There are many reasons for dealing with HM Revenue and Customs, besides reporting changes to circumstances.

 HM Revenue and Customs

-Dealing with Her Majesty's Revenue and Customs in the United Kingdom
+How to Deal with Her Majesty's Revenue and Customs in United Kingdom